grz0zrg/fsynth/README.md

 ## Notes

-- WebAudio oscillators and the WebAudio Worklet Wavetable mode can only have two output channels (L/R) due to performances issues (this may change in the future!)
+- WebAudio oscillators and the WebAudio Worklet mode can only have two output channels (L/R) due to performances issues (this may change in the future!)

 ## Tips and tricks